 TJD5 is an internally developed, humanized inhibitory antibody against human CD73.
 CD73 is a homodimeric enzyme expressed in tumors and plays a critical role in suppressing immune cells in tumor micro-environment.
 TJD5 displays sub-nanomolar binding affinity to CD73 and inhibits its nucleotidase activity.
 In vitro, TJD5 completely reversed the AMP- or tumor cell-mediated suppression of T cells.
 In vivo, when combined with a PD-L1 antibody, TJD5 exhibited a superior or synergistic inhibitory effect on tumor growth.
 The key differentiation of TJD5 when compared to some of the other clinical stage antibodies of the same class, is related to its novel epitope, which works through a unique intra-dimer binding mode, resulting in a complete inhibition of the enzymatic activity and avoiding the aberrant pharmacological property known as the "hook effect."
 With this particular mode of action, TJD5, if approved, has the potential to become a highly differentiated CD73 antibody.
 We have initiated a Phase 1 clinical trial in cancer patients in partnership with TRACON Pharmaceuticals in the United States.
-Safety data from dose escalation cohorts of TJD5 in combination with atezolizumab (a PD-L1 inhibitor) provided by Roche under a clinical supply agreement among Roche, TRACON and us, are expected in 2020.
+Safety data of TJD5 is expected in 2020.
 We obtained IND approval from the NMPA for TJD5 in September 2019.
-In China, we will collaborate with Shanghai Junshi Biosciences Co., Ltd, or Junshi, for the combination therapy of TJD5 with Junshi's PD-1 monoclonal antibody toripalimab in cancer patients with various types of solid tumors.
+In addition, we are collaborating with Shanghai Junshi Biosciences Co., Ltd, or Junshi, to conduct clinical trials of the combination therapy of TJD5 and Junshi's PD-1 monoclonal antibody toripalimab in cancer patients with various types of solid tumors.
 We have not initiated any research and development activities under such collaboration arrangement as of the date of this prospectus.